rolobio/DictORM/README.md

 # Create a dictionary that contains all tables in the database
 >>> from dictorm import DictDB, Dict
 >>> db = DictDB(db_conn)
-# Get the PgTable object that was automatically found by DictDB
+# Get the Table object that was automatically found by DictDB
 >>> Person = db['person']

 # Define Will's initial column values